ranjitprakash1986/module-progress-sample-dash/README.md

-# module-progress-sample-dash
+# Objective

-This is to demonstrate the building of dashboard using sample data from UBC Sauder Learning Analytics
+This is to demonstrate the building of dashboard using sample data from UBC Sauder Learning Analytics.